ckcr4lyf/sni-log/README.md

 ## Building

-`sni-log` uses [rust-pacp], which in turn depends on libpcap (or Npcap on Windows).
+`sni-log` uses [rust-pacp](https://github.com/rust-pcap/pcap), which in turn depends on libpcap (or Npcap on Windows).
 You should get the dependencies [as instructed here](https://github.com/rust-pcap/pcap/#installing-dependencies).

 Then, with the rust toolchain installed, simply run